flaggo/pydu/docs/file.rst

-    `link` only work on `Linux/Unix`,it create a hard link pointing to source named link_name.If dist is exist and overwrite is true,a new symlink will be created.
+    `link` only work on `Linux/Unix`,it create a hard link pointing to source named link_name.If dist is exist and overwrite is true,a new link will be created.

     >>> from pydu.file import link
     >>> link('test.txt','test.link')